juicermv/AutoHealSA/README.md

 ## Installation

-Download the latest build from one of the artifacts under the Actions tab, and then drop it into your scripts folder.
+Download the latest build from one of the artifacts under the Actions tab, and then extract it into your scripts folder.

 ---